"Why the Hell isn't this on DVD yet?"

 While Laurel and Hardy, the Marx Brothers, the Three Stooges and W. C. Fields have seen their respective legends grow in the last 70 years, history has not been as kind to their RKO contemporaries, Wheeler and Woolsey.
 Bert and Bob have their defenders, but they are usually relegated to the era’s second tier and considered a flash in the pan, popular in their own time but completely irrelevant outside of it.
 In a way, the Salieri to, say, the Marx Brothers’ Mozart.

 Okay, so Wheeler and Woolsey aren’t the Marx Brothers.
 They aren't Jack Pearl or Joe Penner either.
-Wheeler and Woolsey rushed through 21 films in only 8 years (compared to the Marxes’ 7 in the same 1929-1937 time frame) and as a result, their batting average is lower than that of their comtemporaries, but they did make a handful of very funny films worthy of rediscovery.
+Wheeler and Woolsey rushed through 21 films in only 8 years (compared to the Marxes’ 7 in the same 1929-1937 time frame) and as a result, they have a lower batting average than their better remembered comtemporaries, but they did make a handful of very funny films worthy of rediscovery.
 DIPLOMANIACS is best described as a Wheeler and Woolsey variation on DUCK SOUP, sharing the same screenwriter, the same surrealism, the same anti-war message, the same frustrated Edgar Kennedy, and the same villainous Louis Calhern.